elf4j/elf4j-api/README.md

 ### Message arguments

-For any `Object` type message argument, if its run-time type is `Supplier`, then by convention, the Supplier#get method must be applied first before further logging process.
-This makes it possible to mix `Supplier` type arguments with those of other types.
+Anytime a `Supplier` instance comes in where an `Object` message argument is expected, then the result of the Supplier#get method should be used instead of the `Supplier` itself.
+This makes it possible to mix `Supplier` type arguments with those of other `Object` types.
 E.g. using the convenience method Logger#arg to provide a Supplier<?> lambda, we can mix message arguments like this:

 ```